klakar/lmOpenData/README.md

 Change the folder name from "LmOpenData-master" to just "LmOpenData".

 #####IMPORTANT:
-Change the API key in "LmOpenData.py" to your own personal key!!!
+Change the API key in the "LmOpenData.py" file to your own personal key!!!
 (Row 188)

 Register at: https://opendata.lantmateriet.se/#register